netlify/headlesscms.org/content/projects/forestry.md

 supportedgenerators:
   - Jekyll
   - Hugo
+  - VuePress
-description: A custom CMS with a clean, clutter-free UI that commits automatically to your repo.
+description: A custom Content Manager with a clean, clutter-free UI that commits automatically to your repo.
 images:
   - path: /images/forestry-ui.png
   - path: /images/forestry-ui-2.png